 Krems Tour: Trade and Prosperity, Heresy and Belief

 Welcome to this Reloading Humanism tour of Krems.
-The tour works through the use of buttons which when pressed initiate a Google Chrome plug-in that reads the English texts.
-Once started, pressing the button again stops the reading while pressing a third time restarts the reading from the beginning.
-Street directions are therefore at the beginning of each tour item so that the repetition of instructions is straightforward.
+The tour works through the use of buttons which when pressed initiate a Google Chrome plug-in.
+This reads the English texts.
+Once started pressing the button again stops the reading.
+Pressing a third time restarts the reading from the beginning.
+Street directions are at the beginning of each tour item so as to facilitate the repetition of instructions.

-To begin the tour go to Körnermarkt 14 and entering Museum Krems say that you wish to see the model of the town, which is located in Room 2 and for which there is no entry fee.
+To begin the tour go to Körnermarkt 14.
+Entering Museum Krems say that you wish to see the model of the town, which is located in Room 2 and for which there is no entry fee.

 MUSEUM KREMS: MODEL OF THE TOWN

 The settlement was first mentioned in 995 in a document drawn up after the Battle of Lechfeld.
-This was fought near Augsburg in Germany and at the battle, a marauding army of Magyars from Hungry were defeated.
-Following this decisive victory, the soon to be Holy Roman Emperor, Otto III, initiated a program of colonisation in which the unsettled and uncultivated lands of the Wachau were given to monasteries in Southern Germany.
-The newly arriving monks quickly realised that the slopes of the valley were ideal for growing wine and a significant stretch of the Wachau and the area around Krems was transformed into a patchwork of vineyards owned by different monastic institutions.
-Craftsmen and traders were attracted and slowly, law abiding communities were established.
+This battle was fought near Augsburg in Germany.
+At the battle, a marauding army of Magyars from Hungry were defeated.
+Following this decisive victory, the soon to be Holy Roman Emperor, Otto III, initiated a program of colonisation.
+Following this program the unsettled and uncultivated lands of the Wachau were given to monasteries in Southern Germany.
+The monks quickly realised that the slopes of the valley were ideal for growing wine.
+Large areas of the Wachau and the area around Krems were transformed into a patchworks of vineyards owned by different monastic institutions.
+In this way, craftsmen and traders were attracted and slowly, law abiding communities were established.

 MUSEUM KREMS: SAINT VITUS

-By 1014, the settlement had grown to such an extent that land was granted to the church so that a larger building might be built.
+By 1014, Krems had grown to such an extent that land was granted to the parish church.
+This was so that a larger building might be built.
 Situated immediately below the original church, it was not until a century later that the new church was completed.
 Built as a Roman basilica, the new church was dedicated to Saint Vitus and was linked with the old church by stairways.
 Saint Vitus was the patron saint of apothecaries and dancers and was invoked in cases of epilepsy.
-In Room 2, a sculpture dating from around 1520, shows him in a vat with his hands clasped together in prayer.
-The Saint was martyred as a young man by being placed in a vat of boiling oil.
-Feverously praying that he might withstand the torment to come, he was saved by a swarm of angels who lifted him up to heaven.
+In Room 2, a sculpture dating to around 1520 shows him in a vat with his hands clasped together in prayer.
+Vitus was martyred as a young man by being placed in a vat of boiling oil.
+Praying that he might withstand the torment to come, he was lifted up to heaven by a swarm of angels.

 MUSEUM KREMS: COINS